 Although there are several types of metallization, the most common method for producing a wettable surface on an oxide ceramic is moly-manganese.

 To make the moly-manganese surface more readily wettable by most common braze alloys, a layer of Ni plating is usually applied.
-The Ni provides a barrier to keep the metallizing from oxidizing, but more importantly, it’s used as a barrier layer to keep the braze alloy from gong into solution with the metallizing.
+The Ni provides a barrier to keep the metalizing from oxidizing, but more importantly, it’s used as a barrier layer to keep the braze alloy from going into solution with the metalizing.
 In the case of say 35Au/65Cu alloy, the gold (Au) is soluble with the moly and will destroy the metallization when it becomes molten.

-Active-Metal braze alloys eliminate process steps, allowing you to braze directly to raw ceramics (with prior heal firing), without having to metallize/plate the surface prior to brazing.
+Here at Altair Technologies we routinely perform active metal brazing, achieving hermetic bonds between metals and ceramics.
 The result is time and cost savings.
+Active-Metal braze alloys eliminate process steps, allowing you to braze directly to raw ceramics (with prior heal firing), without having to metalize/plate the surface prior to brazing.
 Depending on joint geometry, Active-Metal bonds should not necessarily be considered as strong as moly-manganese bonds and may require empirical testing.
 Active-Metal alloys are typically brazed in vacuum atmospheres and do offer wetting compatibilities with some oxides that are otherwise very difficult to braze using moly-manganese, such as zirconia.

 Moly-Manganese metallization allows for more precise alloy flow control over the surface of the ceramic.
 This metallization can also be brazed in oxidizing atmospheres with a wider alloy selection than Active-Metal alloys.
-For example, if nickel plated, moly-manganese bonds can be brazed in wet or dry hydrogen, high vacuum or just about any inert atmosphere.
-If not plated, the particular hydrogen atmosphere dew point used depends on the braze temperature (see wettability and phase diagrams).
+For example, if nickel-plated, moly-manganese bonds can be brazed in wet or dry hydrogen, high vacuum or just about any inert atmosphere.
+If not plated, the particular hydrogen atmosphere dew point used depends on the brazing temperature.